 Museum of early consumer electronics and 1st achievements

-We have a large stock of old "What Satellite" magazines in storage.
+We have a large number of old "What Satellite" magazines in storage.
+Only a small selection are shown below.

 This is an early copy.
-It was purchased in December 1989 and it is the January 1990 edition
+I purchased it in December 1989 and it is the January 1990 issue.
+(Magazines are released

-This was the first What Satellite that I ever purchased (from new in 1989.)
+1 month before their face date).
+This was the first What Satellite that I ever purchased (from new in Dec.
+1989)

 Sky Television had been available in the clear for some time using free to air receivers but